Gabrielleoa/week-1-code-challenge/README.md

 3. challenge-3
 - write a function for the Net salary calculator
-- initialize the net Salary, basic, salary and the benefits -write a code that calculates the payee NHIF Deductions, NSSF Deductions, gross salary, and net salary
+- initialize the net Salary, basic, salary and the benefits -intialize the tax rate, gross salary and the benefits -write an equation that calculates the net salary after all deductions have been made
+- print the net salary that is calculated

-#author and lisence
+#author and license
 author: Gabrielle Odhiambo
 Lisence: Apache License, Version 2.0